Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - The main method is an example of a <mark>void</mark> which means the method will not return a value when executed.

-- Let me reiterate unlike type methods, void methods <mark>do not</mark> return a value.
+- Let me reiterate, unlike type methods, void methods <mark>do not</mark> return a value.

 ## ...MethodName